ULCA-IN/bhashadaan-chatbot/README.md

     * Selecting Dekho provides you with an image and text within a language.
 You can help by verifying if they match or not.
     * Selecting Likho provides you with text within two languages.
 You can help by verfiying if they match or not.

-- once a selection is made, the language menu pops up.
+- Once a selection is made, the language menu pops up.
 - For Likho Source and Target languages will be selected, for others only one language selection has to be made by typing the **number**.
 - After language selection, you will be seeing the content to validate in the appropriate language.
 You can validate it by typing **Y/N.**
 - To continue validation for another entry, just type **MORE**